 This week's Torah portion discusses how critical spoken words can be.
-Volumes could be written about the very first verse in Numbers 30!
+As a matter of fact, volumes could be written about the very first verse in Numbers 30!
 Here we see YHWH's instructions regarding the making of vows.

 Numbers 30: 1 Then Moshe spoke to the heads of the tribes of the people of Isra'el.
 He said, "Here is what ADONAI has ordered: 2 when a man makes a vow to ADONAI or formally obligates himself by swearing an oath, he is not to break his word but is to do everything he said he would do.

 YHWH takes oaths very seriously, especially ones that were made to Him!
-Today, contracts don't seem to hold any meaning anymore because, many believe contracts were made to be broken and/or re-written to suit a certain purpose, and many couples who are married in church and pledged to stay together "unto death" demonstrate instead the oath truly meant nothing and end up in divorce.
-Unbeknownst to them, the vows made before YHWH stand, regardless!
-YHWH doesn't care what the reasoning, whether simple carnal desire or profit of some kind.
-A contract is a contract.
-We are to hold to our word...Every word that comes from our mouth has a consequence!
+Today, contracts don't seem to hold any meaning anymore because, many believe contracts were made to be broken and/or re-written to suit a certain purpose.
+Even many couples who are married in church and pledged to stay together "unto death" demonstrate instead that they didn’t take their oath very seriously, and end up divorced.

 Remember the story about Bil'am in Numbers 22-24, who was originally hired to put a curse on Israel, but was ultimately forced to do YHWH's will, instead?
 Well, check out Numbers 31:8 which tells us he was killed by the sword!
 Bil'am was NOT a good man, and YHWH intervened to use for good what Bil'am had originally meant for evil.